CloudNationHQ/az-cn-go-wammcp/README.md

 Compare dynamic "identity" across all modules and show only the ones that are different in code.

-Search code for resource azurerm_nat_rule in virtual wan and show it.
+Search inside the vwan module for any resources that manage nat rules and show it.

 Search code for dynamic "delegation" in vnet and show it.